-Origin of TSUNAMI
+Origin and Etymology of tsunami

-Seen & Heard
+Seen and Heard

 What made you want to look up tsunami?
 Please tell us where you read or heard it (including the quote, if possible).